 L68, who had the adoption name Elwha, was a young male from the L pod family.
-The more than 40 whales of L pod are a major part of the southern
+The killer whales of L pod are a major part of the southern

 Elwha was one of my favourite orcas.
 I got to know him in the year 1992 when he breached right in front of

 our research vessel and showed his gender markings.
 By that we could identify him